-Why does this matter?
+5. Why does this matter?

 Every student at Greenwich cares about their degree; how it's taught, how it's marked and how enjoyable it is.
-You have been elected to represent their academic interests on all of these area to the University and Students' Union, so you've got the ability to make big changes to students currently on your course as well as those who take it in the future.
+You have been elected to represent their academic interests on all of these areas to the University and Students' Union, so you've got the ability to make big changes to students currently on your course as well as those who take it in the future.

-Where do I go if I have a problem?
+6. Where do I go if I have a problem?

-Whether it's a problem with your course (e.g. essay feedback is late) or with being a Rep (not invited to a relevant meeting), log onto Unitu and let us know.
-Whoever is best to help you will then be in touch!
+Whether it's a problem with your course (e.g. essay feedback is late) or with being a Rep (e.g not invited to a relevant meeting), log onto the Academic Reps Network and let us know.
+The appropriate person will then be in touch!

-How do I reach out to students?
+7. How do I reach out to students?

 This can be a tricky part of being a Rep, but it can also be the most rewarding bit.
-We'll go over methods of getting student feedback during training, but always bear in mind that you can reach out to students in whatever way suits you!
+We'll go over methods of getting student feedback during training, but always bear in mind that you can reach out to students in whatever way that suits you!
 If you don't want to talk to students in person, then send out a survey, or give each student a post-it note on the way into a lecture and collect them back with feedback on the way out.